judah852/Yo-Admin/README.md

 # Yo!Admin
 Yo!Admin is an open-source penetration testings tool.
 It automates the process of tracking down admin pages/panels from any websites.
 It is built on Python.
-It
+This tool is only for educational purposes.
+The developer will take no responsibilities for any illegal purposes.

 # Screenshot
 ![Image of yoadmin](https://github.com/judah852/hello-world/blob/master/ad.png)